-The National College of Art and Design occupies a unique position in art and design education in Ireland.
-It offers the largest range of art and design degrees in the state at undergraduate and postgraduate level.
+National College of Art and Design occupies a unique position in art and design education in Ireland, offering the widest range of art and design degrees at undergraduate and postgraduate level.

 The College's campus is situated in Thomas Street, in the historic Liberties area of Dublin.
-In 1998 the College opened its new wing, the School of Design for Industry, and now houses all of its activities on the Thomas Street campus.
+In 1998 the College opened its new wing, the School of Design for Industry, and now houses all of its activities on the Thomas Street campus or nearby.

-In recent years, the College has conferred honorary associateships on Sybil Connolly, Dr. James White, Patrick Scott, Jan de Fouw, Sonja Landweer, Conor Fallon, Dr. Seamus Buachalla, Leonora Curry, Paul Costelloe, Prof. Anne Crookshank, Charles J. Haughey, Dr. Patrick Moriarty, Dr. Edward Walsh, Professor George Dawson, Michael Farrell, Paul Hogan, William Walsh, Mealla C. Gibbons, Bro.
-Joseph McNally, Juan O'Callahan and Anthony Cronin.
+The College has conferred honorary associateships on Sybil Connolly, Dr. James White, Patrick Scott, Jan de Fouw, Sonja Landweer, Conor Fallon, Dr. Seamus Buachalla, Leonora Curry, Paul Costelloe, Prof. Anne Crookshank, Charles J. Haughey, Dr. Patrick Moriarty, Dr. Edward Walsh, Professor George Dawson, Michael Farrell, Paul Hogan, William Walsh, Mealla C. Gibbons, Bro.
+Joseph McNally, Juan O'Callahan, Anthony Cronin and Ronald Le Bas.

-The College has 1,000 full time students and a further six hundred students who are taking evening courses.
+The College has 1,300 full time students and a further 700 hundred students who are taking evening courses.
 Those who know the College, and those who have attended the Open Day, the annual exhibitions and fashion show, will be aware of the very high standards that are achieved.

 The College has four Schools; Design, Education, Fine Art and Visual Culture.